 As she finishes smoking hers, she deftly flicks the smoldering butt half-way across the parking lot, which makes me chuckle.
 I toss my cigarette butt into the grass at the end of the parking lot.

 We stand across from each other, looking at each other rather collegially, enjoying the lingering high of the nicotine.
 I feel an instinct that I usually only feel when I see one of my soldiers on deployment going through something traumatic or tragic.
-I stretch my arm around her shoulders, and pull her in.
-I press my lips onto the top of her head, and hold her for just a moment.
-I feel her emotions change from forced friendly banter to a relieved release into sadness and despair, mixed with an appreciation for this brief moment of comfort.
+My arm stretches around her shoulders and pulls her in.
+I press my lips onto the top of her head and hold her for just a moment.
+Her shoulders slump as if she’s releasing a massive burden, palpably betraying an emotional change from forced friendly banter to a relieved release into sadness and despair, mixed with an appreciation for this brief moment of comfort.
 I let her go, and we get back into the car.

 As we get back into the car, I hear her cough to mask a sob, followed by periodic sniffles.
 I pretend not to notice.